The PR Benefits of Cause Related Marketing

 The secret to the success of this cause related campaign is the synergy between the two brands.
 Pampers’ target market is mothers.
 The people falling prey to MNT are mothers.
 By appealing to the sympathies of mothers around the risks of childbirth in poor nations, Pampers has shone a spotlight on a little-known disease and saved millions of lives.
 Beat that for a PR story.

 The ingredients of a successful cause related marketing campaign

 These three inspiring cause related marketing examples show just how powerful it can be, both for the greater good and for brand reputation.
 But before you launch headfirst into a partnership, there are a few things to take into consideration:

 Choose a cause that fits with your brand

 If you’re looking for a high-profile way to support a cause, a fundraising event could be the way to go.
-Events can include anything from a 10K run, or bike-a-thon, to a talent show or quiz night.
-Keep in mind, the more creative you are with your event, the better the results are likely to be, in terms of profit and PR.
+Events can include anything from a 10K run or bikeathon, to a talent show or quiz night.
+Keep in mind, the more creative you are with your event, the better the results are likely to be, both in terms of profit and PR.

 If you want some inspiration, just look at the BBC.
 They organise three major fundraising events each year that raise millions for worthy causes in the UK and abroad: Children in Need, Comic Relief and Sports Relief.

-If you want some help with your CRM campaign and advice on optimising it for media attention, get in touch now.
+If you want help with your cause related marketing strategy, and advice on optimising it for media attention, get in touch now.